-The property tax in Clinton, Oklahoma is simply a percentage of a piece of property's appraised value, paid to the state and/or local government on a periodic - normally annual - basis.
+The property tax in Clinton, North Carolina is simply a percentage of a piece of property's appraised value, paid to the state and/or local government on a periodic - typically annual - basis.

-How Property Tax is Calculated in Clinton, Oklahoma
+How Property Tax is Calculated in Clinton, North Carolina

-Most often, property taxes in Clinton, Oklahoma are simply a set percentage of the property's value.
-Across the country, state authorities impose a wide range of various tax rates.
+Most often, property taxes in Clinton, North Carolina are simply a set percentage of the property's value.
+Across the country, state authorities impose a wide range of different tax rates.
 The highest rates in the country are in the area of 5% of the property's value, and the lowest are less than 1%.

-How A Clinton, Oklahoma Property Tax Attorney Can Help.
+How A Clinton, North Carolina Property Tax Attorney Can Help.